aptalca/docker-ha-bridge/README.md

 You can access the WebUI at `http://SERVERIP:SERVERPORT/`

 #### Changelog:
+- 2016-02-03 - Update to ver 1.3.7 - Support for Nest added as well as support for multiple Veras and Harmonys
 - 2015-12-16 - Update to ver 1.2.3
 - 2015-12-07 - Update to ver 1.2.2
 - 2015-12-04 - Update to ver 1.2.1